laithnasser/kiso/examples/CommonGateway/c-sensors/readme.md

 # Example Project: C-sensor for CommonGateway Development Kit

 ## Goal:
-this example is for running the c-sensor in CommonGateway.
+This example is for running the c-sensor in CommonGateway.

 ## Brief:
-this example will show the enviromental measurements and dimenstions.
+This example will show the enviromental measurements and dimensions.

 ### Components Required: